Mayors in New Zealand: Elections

 Local government elections are held every three years.
 All mayors are currently elected at-large.
 News coverage of local elections tends to focus on the mayoral race, with higher profile elections and candidates for the mayoralty leading to higher turnout overall.
 The majority of elections since 1989 have been via postal voting.

 Two electoral systems are used at the local level within New Zealand, first-past-the-post (FPP) and single transferable vote (STV).
 In FPP, voters pick one candidate and the candidate with the most votes wins, even if they have not achieved a majority.
 In STV, voters rank the candidates and then preferences are tallied.
-The candidate with the least votes is eliminated and their second preferences are divvied out.
+The candidate with the fewest votes is eliminated and their second preferences are divvied out.
 This continues until one candidate has a majority.
 Currently most local councils use FPP.
 Councils themselves can decide what system they will use at the next election.
 On average, elections with STV systems saw one additional candidate.
 Incumbent mayors are more likely to be defeated under STV.
 Māori candidates for local government positions who were on the Māori electoral roll were less successful than Māori and non-Māori on the general roll, whilst female candidates were more successful than male candidates.
 Women were under-nominated compared to men for local office relative to their population.

 Candidates for mayor must meet the criteria that are required to be met by all local government candidates.
 These include being a citizen of New Zealand, securing the nominations of two people on the electoral roll within the area, and paying a deposit of $200.

 Participation in local government elections has decreased over the past decade, with fewer people voting in subsequent elections.
 This has led to concerns around the extant to which democracy exists at the local level.
 The numerous examples of uncontested mayoral elections is seen as a symptom and cause of lowered turnout.
 There is the perception that local government serves ratepayers, the property-owning class.

 The most recent elections were held in 2022.
 Tauranga had a mayoral election in 2024 following a period under commission.